cozy/cozy-ui/react/IconStack/Readme.md

 ### IconStack

-A component to put something in the background and center an other component on the foreground
+A component to put something in the background and center an other component on the foreground.

+Use IconStack when the resulting combination of icons is considered a single entity.

 ```
 import IconStack from 'cozy-ui/transpiled/react/IconStack';